kevindublin/livingroom/content/pages/writing-workshops.md

 ### Where do the workshops take place?

-At [Syzygy SF](https://thelivingroomsf.com/venue/), which is at the intersection of 15th Street and South Van Ness.
-Walk over or bike if you're in the neighborhood (bike rack available).
+At [TBD](https://thelivingroomsf.com/venue/), which is at ...
 You can take BART to 16th & Mission and walk.
-There are also usually a few parking spots in a 2 block radius.